Explaining ADHD to Your Child

 How doctors and parents of children with attention deficit disorder can tell a child he has ADHD, frame the news positively, and answer the question: “What is ADHD?”

-Parents often ask me whether young children with ADHD should be told they have the disorder.
-And, if so, how these kids should be told.
+Parents often ask me whether children with attention deficit disorder (ADHD or ADD) should be told they have the disorder.
+And, if so, how to talk to them about it.

 Here is how I recently broke the news to one of my patients – an eight-year-old named Jed.
+Use this conversations to inform how to talk to your child about ADHD.
 (Jed’s parents and I had agreed in advance that I would talk to Jed in their presence.
 If you’re having this conversation with your child, of course, you’ll be describing both your role and that of your child’s doctor.)

 “You’ve come here a couple of times, Jed, and you’ve answered lots of questions and played some funny games.
 Now I’m going to tell you what we’ve found out.
 Would you like to know?”
 Jed nods.
 “Well,” I say, “I have great news.
 You have an awesome mind.
 You are one cool dude.
 Your brain is just spectacular.”